alexanderbird/first-principle-unit-tests/README.md

 ## Examples

+*Using these examples: each README has an example of the test runner output.
+You can browse to the test file for the example to get an idea of what the test syntax looks like.
+You'll see it's not that far off from familiar testing tools.*

 - [JavaScript (simple -- single test file, with test method discovery)](./javascript-simple)
 - [JavaScript (with test method and testfile discovery)](./javascript-with-test-file-discovery)